INRS: Key OSH player in France

 - Joint Board of Directors representing employers and employee trade unions

-- 4 complementary actions: studies and research, advice and guidance training, and information
+- 4 complementary actions: studies and research, assistance, training, and information